inmanta/inmanta-core/docs/source/quickstart.rst

 later on we will let Impera manage this automatically.
 To deploy this on Ubuntu, change this value to ubuntu::ubuntu1404.

-Lines 5 and 6 deploy an httpd server and mysql server on our server.
+Lines 6 and 7 deploy an httpd server and mysql server on our server.

-Lines 9 to 11 define a virtual host in which we want to deploy our Drupal website.

-Line 14 deploys common Drupal configuration on our server and line 17 creates a Drupal site on the virtual host we defined previously.
+Line 10 defines the name (hostname) of the webapplication and line 13 defines the actual Drupal website to deploy.

-Line 16 defines a database for our Drupal website.
+Line 11 defines a database for our Drupal website.

 Deploy the configuration model